sugeerth/Patch-ModuleAnalysis/README.md

-# Interactive Visual Analysis of Patch Module Data in SuperComputers #
+# Interactive Visual Analysis of Patch Module Data in the Analysis of log files from SuperComputers #

 The tool works in conjunction with the Box Fish https://github.com/LLNL/boxfish